Achievable logoAchievable logo

 Required customer information

-Customers must submit certain pieces of information when opening a new brokerage account.
-Additionally, registered representatives must follow specific protocols and procedures.
-Gathering the “four critical pieces of information” is a legal requirement to open a financial account.
+Customers must provide certain information when opening a new brokerage account.
+Registered representatives also must follow specific protocols and procedures.

 • Name